Fees

 Comprehensive Autism diagnostic assessments involve gathering detailed information from multiple sources, including clinical interviews with the individual being assessed, interviews with someone who can report on their behaviour in different settings (e.g., parent or partner), review of psychometric assessments, and review of school reports.
 A detailed assessment report is then also provided, and a feedback session held to discuss the outcome of assessment and recommendations for next steps.

-A flat fee of $1400 is then charged to cover the remaining clinical work and report preparation.
+A flat fee of $1500 is then charged to cover the remaining clinical work that occurs outside of face-to-face contact and report preparation.

-To assist in making access to therapy more affordable payment plans can be negotiated based on your particular circumstances.
+To assist in making access to assessments more affordable payment plans can be negotiated based on your particular circumstances.

 Children and young people may be eligible for a Medicare rebate through provisions to support assessment for complex neurodevelopmental disorders.
 Please contact Anna or speak with your GP to determine if this is an option for you.